 As a healing food, nettle is a general tonic, a nutritive, building herb.
 European herbal expert David Hoffmann calls it “one of the most widely applicable plants we have,” and says that nettles strengthen and support the whole body.
 In fact, Hoffmann’s motto is, “If in doubt, use nettles.”
 At its peak ripeness, nettle contains up to 25 percent dry weight protein, which is top-notch for a leafy green vegetable.

 Is kale your go-to leafy green because of its high calcium content?
-You’ll go nuts for stinging nettle, which, at 428 mg of calcium per cup, boasts four times the amount of calcium as kale.
+You’ll go nuts for this mineral-rich herb, which, at 428 mg of calcium per cup, boasts four times the amount of calcium as kale.
 Naturally high in iron, with 1.46 milligrams per 1-cup serving of cooked leaves (2 cups of fresh leaves or 2 tablespoons of crushed, dried leaves, which makes one cup of nettle tea), nettle is a champion for blood health.

 Add that to substantial amounts of zinc, magnesium, copper, selenium, potassium, manganese, and vitamins A and C, and nettles rival spinach for total nutritional value.
 And speaking of spinach, cooked nettle tastes similar to Popeye’s favorite food, and also has a slight cucumber flavor.
 Use nettle as a spinach, basil, or parsley substitute in polenta or pesto.
 Nettle soup is common in Northern and Eastern Europe.
 Nettle is also available in capsules and tinctures and is often taken to relieve arthritis and allergies.